BillRobitskeJr/100-days-of-code/log.md

 **Link(s) to work**

 1. [freeCodeCamp Profile](https://www.freecodecamp.com/billrobitskejr) -- Shows completion of challenges, although they show up as 1/12 due to time zones.

+### Day 14: January 12, Thursday

+**Today's Progress**: Finished up the Intermediate Algorithm Scripting challenges on freeCodeCamp - all with functional programming!

+**Thoughts**: Especially after last night's work, I'm finding functional programming forces me to be a more efficient with my code.
+The Least Common Multiple problem would have been easily solvable with my brute force methods if I were using for loops, but having to be mindful of my recursion depth means I had to limit how many cycles the solution took.
+End result, a far faster solution than I could have left with otherwise.

+**Link(s) to work**

+1. [freeCodeCamp Profile](https://www.freecodecamp.com/billrobitskejr) -- Shows completion of challenges, although they show up as 1/13 due to time zones.